RowlandOti/Cheffaue/README.md

 # Cheffaue
 Some of the Android skills used in the project include:

-- Android Architecting - the right way
+- Android Architecting - the right way (SOLID)
 - Android-MVP
 - Dagger
 - RXAndroid/RxJava